rohanmaddamsetti/pseuPIRA/README.md

    - Pseudoaligns sequencing reads (FASTQ format) to count how many reads map to each replicon.

 3. **Estimates Plasmid Copy Numbers (Naïve):**
-   - Computes initial PCN estimates by normalizing read counts by replicon lengths.
+   - Computes initial PCN estimates as follows.
+First, we normalize read counts by replicon lengths to estimate replicon sequencing read coverage depth.
+Then, we divide plasmid read coverage depth by chromosome read coverage depth to estimate plasmid copy numbers (relative to chromosome copy number).

 4. **Refines PCN Estimates (PIRA):**
    - Filters reads that map to multiple replicons.